-This is an interesting new product from ANZ who are trying to create a new product to appeal to both travellers and those interested in rewards points, with a competitive $225 annual fee compared to other cards on the market.
+The card is designed to appeal to both travellers and those interested in rewards points, with no overseas transaction fees on purchases and a competitive annual fee compared to other cards on the market.

 |Overseas transaction fee||None|

 |Mobile Wallet||Apple Pay, Google Pay, Fitbit Pay and Garmin Pay|

 |Interest Free days||Up to 55 days|

 Everyday purchases with the Rewards Travel Adventures Card earn 1.5 ANZ Reward Points per dollar on eligible purchases.
 This equates to 0.5 KrisFlyer miles or Asia Miles, 0.0075 Airpoints per dollar spent on eligible purchases.

 These points earn rates are not exceptional compared to other cards on the market such as the ANZ Rewards Black.